Get in touch

 • This is especially important for cultural sensitivity when I have veiled/hijabi students in class, and it also helps everyone feel more confident to open up and dance freely.

 • We will have occasional events open to friends and family!
-Also, please see below about bringing children to class.

 • What should I wear to class?
 Anything that’s comfortable for you to move in!
 I usually wear leggings and a sports bra, plus a tank top and/or warmer layer.
 Bare feet or socks work well, and I have hip scarves for you to borrow.